Blog

 The past month we dedicated time and resources into optimising the speed and experience of our public website, our dashboard and our behind-the-scenes uptime checks that we perform.
 Overall, our website and dashboard feels about 2x to 3x faster.
 The biggest gains are for our users that have > 100…

-Introducing ping and TCP port monitoring (and lots of other improvements)
+Introducing ping and TCP port monitoring

 A couple months ago, we sent out a survey to all our users asking what they like about Oh Dear, how they use it, and how we could improve our service.
 One of the things that was asked a lot was ping and TCP port monitoring.
 The past few months we worked hard to add this kind of monitoring to our…